 There is only one person who can change Snape, and that's Snape.
 He eventually did change and, I believe, redeemed himself in the end.
 It's just too bad that Lily had to die for him to realize why he was wrong.

 Angela is a Heartless Bitch for Choosing Broadway over Brooklyn (because one's own happiness should never be a factor in a relationship)

 If you ship Angela/Brooklyn, far be it from me to tell you that you're wrong.
 But consider this: Greg Weisman himself has said that Angela canonically chose Broadway because he was the first to see her as a person rather than just another attractive female—which is an essential part of a healthy relationship.
-Taking her own emotional needs into account in choosing a mate does not make Angela selfish or a bitch, and martyring herself by giving up the sweet, sensitive guy who made her happy because the other one was better-looking or "needed love more" would have been a far cry from romantic, and would not have been doing any favors for anyone, least of all Brooklyn.
+Taking her own needs and desires into account in choosing a mate does not make Angela selfish or a bitch, and martyring herself by giving up the sweet, sensitive guy who made her happy because the other one was better-looking or "needed love more" would have been a far cry from romantic, and would not have been doing any favors for anyone, least of all Brooklyn.